- Brand name

 - medicines used to treat arrhythmias (fast or irregular heartbeats)

 - theophylline, a medicine used to treat asthma

-- oral anticoagulants, warfarin and its metabolites, medicines used to stop blood clots
+- oral anticoagulants, warfarin and its derivatives, medicines used to stop blood clots

 - phenytoin, a medicine used to treat epilepsy